 - Tonics and Elixirs: Chamomile Lavender Lemonade and Brain Berry Smoothie

 - Sweet Bites: Slow-Roasted Spiced Peaches and Julie’s Best Nectarine Blueberry Crisp

 Cooking is not my favorite pastime, but I do it, and actually enjoy it when I have the confidence that what I am creating is both delicious and healthy.
 By incorporating even a few of these recipes into your meal plan, you will enhance the brain function, mood, memory, and mental clarity of your family.
 Now how many cookbooks can promise you that?

-I received this book from the Blogging for Books in exchange for an honest review, but you can buy it HERE or click on the image below.
-Thanks, and happy cooking!
+I received this book from the Blogging for Books in exchange for an honest review, but you can buy it HERE.
+Happy cooking and happier thinking!